africandh-ku/africandh-ku.github.io/collections/_symposium/2022-symposium.md

 *11:15 AM - 12:30 PM, US Central Time*
 Moderator: Ademide Adelusi, University of California

-* Judith Opoku-Boateng, J.H.
-Kwabena Nketia Audio Visual Archive, University of Ghana
+* Judith Opoku-Boateng, J. H. Kwabena Nketia Audio Visual Archive, University of Ghana
+**Topic: Tapping History to Rebuild the Future: J. H. Kwabena and the Making of a Postcolonial Archive**

 * Etim Eyoh, The Nigeria Nostalgia Project
 **Using Social Media To Recover Nigerian History**